By Megan Gibbs

 According to the UK Government, over ten thousand cycling accidents are reported yearly in the UK.
 Cycling accident solicitors will likely tell you that you should prepare for how to act if you ever experience such an incident yourself.
 If you are based in the US, similar advice applies.
-A bicycle accident lawyer, such as those at https://www.keatingfirmlaw.com/nashville-bicycle-accident-lawyer, should be contacted to gain the best legal advice after the incident.
-In this article, we will explore the exact steps you should take in such a moment.
+A bicycle accident lawyer, such as those at The Keating Firm Ltd should be contacted to gain the best legal advice after the incident.
+In this article, we will explore the exact steps you should take.

 What to Do at the Site of the Accident

 Ensure Everyone is Safe After a Cycling Accident

 Despite any initial desire to argue or file complaints, the first step after an accident is ensuring everybody involved is safe.
 Call medical services immediately, even if everyone seems okay.
 Not all serious injuries are visible to the untrained eye.

 Always prioritise your own safety before helping others, and never endanger yourself to provide aid.
 If you have to evacuate your car, leave all your belongings inside.
 If you have been knocked off a bicycle, get yourself out of the road before your bike.

 Only consider moving bicycles out of the road or securing valuables from cars when everyone is out of harms way.

 Exchange Details Civilly After an Accident